awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-datasync-agent.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SecurityGroupArns`  <a name="cfn-datasync-agent-securitygrouparns"></a>
 The ARNs of the security groups used to protect your data transfer task subnets\.
-See CreateAgentRequest$SubnetArns\.
+See [SecurityGroupArns](https://docs.aws.amazon.com/datasync/latest/userguide/API_Ec2Config.html#DataSync-Type-Ec2Config-SecurityGroupArns)\.
 *Required*: No
 *Type*: List of String
 *Maximum*: `1`